hardbyte/python-can/doc/interfaces/udp_multicast.rst

         import time
         import can
-        from can.interfaces.multicast_ip import MulticastIpBus
+        from can.interfaces.udp_multicast import UdpMulticastBus

-        # The bus can be created using the can.Bus wrapper class or using MulticastIpBus directly
+        # The bus can be created using the can.Bus wrapper class or using UdpMulticastBus directly
-        with can.Bus(channel=MulticastIpBus.DEFAULT_GROUP_IPv6, bustype='multicast_ip') as bus_1, \
+        with can.Bus(channel=UdpMulticastBus.DEFAULT_GROUP_IPv6, bustype='multicast_ip') as bus_1, \
-                MulticastIpBus(channel=MulticastIpBus.DEFAULT_GROUP_IPv6) as bus_2:
+                UdpMulticastBus(channel=UdpMulticastBus.DEFAULT_GROUP_IPv6) as bus_2:

             # register a callback on the second bus that prints messages to the standard out
             notifier = can.Notifier(bus_2, [can.Printer()])